alexkemp9/Python3docs/README.md

 >
 > Whilst producing the bug-report document it was discovered that a paragraph-with-inline-border below the image (see bug#3 below) suffers the same problem.
 So, if the whole of the paragraph is selected, then the image+caption+paragraph will all be selected).
 Then, if the paragraph is deleted all 3 (image, caption + paragraph) will be deleted.
 >
-> ***Dec 26 Update:*** content.xml within the bug02+ ODT indicates interference between the image+caption frame & the added lower paragraph.
+>> ***Dec 26 Update:*** content.xml within the bug02+ ODT indicates interference between the image+caption frame & the added lower paragraph.
 It may well be that the entire problem is a frame bug rather than an image or caption bug.
+>>
+>> The 4th example demonstrated within Bug02+ ([ODT](./bug02%2B.odt) • [PDF](./bug02%2B.pdf)) is actually a dupe of Bug#03 below.
+I've tested under both 5.0.6.3 and 4.0.0.3, and **both** of these versions are affected by the bug.
+>>
+>>  In the *content.xml* the paragraph *xml* for the 1st line of the Code Box 2 gets stripped away & the text of that paragraph gets injected into the bottom of the image+caption xml instead (*inside* the outermost Frame).
+It should therefore be zero surprise that the top border of the *Code Box 2* text gets placed *above* the image+caption.
+This is a bad + obvious bug, and I am amazed that it goes back so far (the AppImage is dated Aug 12  2017).
 >
 > This can be viewed within [bug02.odt](./bug02.odt) + [bug02.pdf](./bug02.pdf); extended updates within [bug2+.odt](./bug02%2B.odt) + [bug2+.pdf](./bug02%2B.pdf)